NinaDaPraia/simone/README.md

 # Start development
 Run the command 'npm install' for get all dependencies in your environment.
-To run tests written using Jasmine, use the command 'npm test' or 'karma start'.
+To run tests written using Jasmine, use the command 'grunt test' or 'karma start'.

+If the grunt command raise 'command not found', try install grunt-cli, like this: 'npm install -g grunt-cli'.

+# Commands for SnapCI
+- npm install
+- npm install -g grunt-cli
+- grunt test